isc-projects/bind9/doc/arm/reference.rst

 field.
 Details for each rule type are described below.

 The ``identity`` field must be set to a fully qualified domain name.
-In most cases, this represensts the name of the TSIG or SIG(0) key that must be used to sign the update request.
+In most cases, this represents the name of the TSIG or SIG(0) key that must be used to sign the update request.
 If the specified name is a wildcard, it is subject to DNS wildcard expansion, and the rule may apply to multiple identities.
 When a TKEY exchange has been used to